+Figure 2: Data Management Category Sheet- Organization of Files (OrgFiles)

 Data Management Report Sheet

 The data management report sheet is comprised of three distinct sections: sustainability index, data management maturity level and action statements (see Figure 3).
 The top chart (sustainability index) shows the DM category and the resultant sustainability index (displayed as a percent—a ratio).
 The actual ratios are linked from the corresponding data management category sheets.
 With five levels of sustainability, we divided the ratio values into five groupings—0–20 percent (Level 1), 21–40 percent (Level 2), 41–60 percent (Level3), 61–80 percent (Level 4), and >81 percent (Level 5)—and color-code the values using the colors on the data management maturity level scale (see the colors on Figure 3).
 This gives a visual view of how the researchers’ current DM practices, per category, are ranked, according to the level of “sustainability.”
 The ratios of the categories are averaged for a sustainability index.
 The average is also color-coded using the above percent groupings.